Learn why this folk remedy is more than a rapid solution for constipation

 Castor oil is a unique substance, which folk healers worldwide have used to treat a wide variety of health conditions.
 Its effectiveness may be due in part to its unusual chemical composition.
 Castor oil is a triglyceride of fatty acids—almost 90 percent of its fatty acid content consists of ricinoleic acid—and, to my knowledge, ricinoleic acid is not found in any substance other than castor oil.
 The high concentration of this unusual, unsaturated fatty acid is thought to be responsible for castor oil’s remarkable healing abilities.

 Ricinoleic acid is effective in preventing the growth of numerous species of viruses, bacteria, yeasts, and molds.
-This would explain its high degree of success in topical use for such ailments as ringworm, keratoses, skin inflammation, abrasions, fungal-infected finger- and toenails, acne, and chronic pruritus (itching).
+This would explain its high degree of success in topical use for such ailments as ringworm, keratoses, skin inflammation, abrasions, fungal-infections in finger- and toenails, acne, and chronic pruritus (itching).
 The treatment for these conditions is to wrap the affected area each night in a cloth soaked with castor oil.

 The most effective use of castor oil is castor oil packs or poultices, which increase topical absorption.
 When used properly, castor oil packs improve the function of the thymus gland and other immune system functions.
 Patients who used abdominal castor oil packs had significant increases in the production of lymphocytes compared with patients using placebo packs.